 Student Feedback Questionnaire

-Students in every course are asked to complete electronic course feedback questionnaires in the 14th week of class.
+Students in every course are asked to complete electronic course feedback questionnaires by the 15th week of class.
 This is accessible to students from PAWS.
 Questions used are in the appendix of this document.

 Adjunct Faculty Evaluation